 I have calmed down over the last years and stay out of trouble.
 Erm, no… still manage to end up in bizarre situations from time to time….

-The dreadful feeling of fear and loneliness still haunts me today from time to time and I will never get rid of that feeling.
 I had to fight so much harder from the start, but because of that, it made me very independent.
 It made me go beyond any conventional comfort zone, totally able to just do my own thing.
 It gave me the courage to always seek out new and intense experiences.

 Because of my own childhood experiences I have great empathy and understanding for children and their needs.
 They made me want to help and inspire others that had similar childhoods.
 I inspire young girls to be confident.
-I approach those who seem sad and try to make them feel better.
-And I promptly interfere when I suspect abuse or neglect somewhere, indeed I have kicked quite a few abusers arses in the past.
+I approach those kids who seem sad and try to make them feel better.
+And I promptly interfere when I suspect child-abuse or neglect somewhere, indeed I have kicked quite a few abusers arses in the past.